mathieubossaert/pl-pyodk/README.md

 # pl-pyODK
-## First version of functions that automatically get data from ODK central using a filter
+## First version of functions that pull data from ODK central using a filter and automatically creates table in your PostgreSQL database
 -> for example from last submission_date known in the database

 [ODK Central](https://docs.getodk.org/central-intro/) gives all datas by default.